 Hotel Heydalur is found south-east of Ísafjörður, on the way home if you’re traveling clockwise.
 Heydalur was once voted as the best bathing site in the Westfjords, with several geothermal hot tubs right near to the hotel.
 A guesthouse with a rustic feel, staying here gives you an authentic Icelandic experience as well as access to some great local spots.
 They also run a campsite in the summer months.

 The Finna Hotel in the small village of Hólmavík is also worth a visit.
 Hólmavík is home to the Museum of Sorcery & Witchcraft, which depicts Iceland’s witch-hunting history.

 As I mentioned before, many sections of the highway in the Westfjords are still currently unpaved, gravel roads.
 When driving on gravel roads, it is important to stick to the speed limit (80kmph or 50 mph) and to stay aware of other vehicles.
-Regarding your own vehicle, rental companies in Iceland's most standard insurance packages don’t cover damage caused by gravel.
+Regarding your own vehicle, most standard insurance packages from car rentals in Iceland don’t cover damage caused by gravel.
 For peace of mind, consider purchasing Gravel Protection Insurance if you’re planning to drive on gravel roads in Iceland.

 Iceland is known for occasionally having extreme weather, such as strong winds and snowstorms.
 Check the forecast before embarking on a trip and pay attention to travel warnings and road closures (which can be found on http://www.road.is/ ).
 Even if the forecast looks good, it’s a good idea to always bring warm, waterproof clothing with you as Iceland’s weather can alter spontaneously and dramatically.
 If you are driving around Iceland in the winter, ensure that your rental car has winter tires fitted and consider using winter tires.
 Have some de-icer spray and a windscreen scraper handy too.